by Work the World

 Loving the neighbours

-Acts of friendship doesn’t just stay within the family, however.
+Acts of friendship don’t just stay within the family, however.
 Plates of homemade sweetmeats are exchanged between neighbours, with tradition stating that the plates should not be returned empty.
-Forgetting any resentments of the previous year and ushering in a new start is the underlying message here.
+The underlying message is forgetting any resentments of the previous year and ushering in a new start.

 Anointing oil